ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 ```

 A note about the tail pointer linked-list: Normally, this linked-list is
 threaded through the entire filesystem.
-However, after power-loss this
+However, after power loss, this
 linked-list may become out of sync with the rest of the filesystem.
-- The linked-list may contain a directory that has actually been removed
+- The linked-list may contain a directory that has actually been removed.
 - The linked-list may contain a metadata pair that has not been updated after
   a block in the pair has gone bad.